-Specifically, includes images of the valve block, but not the operators.
-There is no need or intention to process and store the context of the project.
+Increase data re-use TBD Ethics and Data Protection Personal Data No, specific personal data are requested Security Requirements CERTH will collect only the necessary data for research aims, in the context of the project.
 CERTH will apply technical, regulatory and physical security measures in order to secure the protection of personal data and prevent unauthorized access and fraudulent use.
-In addition, the security system will be periodically revised in order to incorporate technological novelties and updating
+In addition, the security system will be periodically revised in order to incorporate technological novelties and updating methods in alignment with GDPR regulation.